 Assemblies

-Here are some examples of what we have covered this year:
+Here are some examples of what we have covered in our assemblies with Mrs Dawkins:

 Some of our assemblies have included learning about the brain structure, neurodiversity and how brains work differently.